Blessington Street Basin: Nature

-Since its restoration, the basin now serves as a bird habitat, with an artificial island and a number of fish.
+An artificial island was constructed during the restoration to provide a home for birds, and is planted with trees and shrubs.
+Fountains have been introduced to the basin to add interest but also oxygenate the water.
 Amongst the birds that can be seen there are swans, tufted ducks, chaffinches, mallards and pigeons.
+Among the trees planted in the park are oak, willow and specimen trees such as American sweetgum.

 In fiction

 The basin is one of the locations featured in the book, The Coroner's Daughter by Andrew Hughes, which was selected as the Dublin UNESCO City of Literature One City One Book for 2023.
 There is a passing mention of the basin in James Joyce's Ulysses also.